bvic23/VinceRP/README.md

 VinceRP
 ======================================
-An easy to use, easy to extend reactive framework for Swift.
+Easy to use, easy to extend reactive framework for Swift.

 #Getting Started